hpi-swa-teaching/IMAPClient/README.md

 ## Security
 Your password isn't stored on disk, but will be visible to your Squeak environment.
 It is immediately deleted after login, so you will not be able to retrieve it afterwards, but be aware that we are no security experts and you might not want to test this with a high severity account.
-After closing the IMAP-Client and reopening it your are welcomed by a password prompt to re-enter your credentials.
+After closing the IMAP-Client and reopening it, you are welcomed by a password prompt when you click the `Update` button for the first time.

 ## Known Problems